Ever thought about a career change? Maybe try your hand at work in an early 1900s logging camp?

 Saturday, August 6 from 12pm to 4pm is the 30th anniversary of Marten River Provincial Park’s Lumberjack Days!

 Try your hand at being a lumberjack!

-A variety of contests for both adults and children will be held (with lots of prizes to be won!), including crosscut sawing, nail driving, log throwing, and bow sawing.
+A variety of contests for both adults and children will be held (with prizes to be won!), including nail driving, tree height guessing, and log throwing.

 If you’d prefer to leave it to the pros, we’ll have the Sir Sandford Fleming Loggersports Team demonstrating their skills axe chopping and throwing, making fires, and using crosscut saws.
 Shows will be held starting at 1pm and 3pm.